Mykolaiv project shows that hepatitis C can be effectively treated in people living with HIV

 Maksym's own story

 "Myself, I found out I had hepatitis C 18 years ago.
 I discovered it accidentally.
 I had caught a cold and went to see a general practitioner.
 He saw a hepatitis C-related rash on my body and recommended I get tested.
 I took his advice, and the hepatitis C diagnosis was confirmed.
 I went to an infectious disease hospital right away, but they only offered interferon therapy for hepatitis C. Those medicines are very difficult to tolerate.
 People who had tried the treatment themselves warned me about the terrible side effects.
 There were no other treatment options at that time.
 So, I didn’t do anything.
 I was waiting for a miracle, I suppose.
-And my condition continued to deteriorate every day until I finally started hepatitis C treatment with new, much more tolerable oral drugs through the MSF programme in Mykolaiv.
+And my condition continued to deteriorate every day until I finally started hepatitis C treatment with new, much more tolerable oral drugs through the MSF program in Mykolaiv.

 Living with hepatitis C and HIV

-“I learned my HIV status much later, approximately five years afterwards.
+“I learned my HIV status much later, approximately five years afterward.
 I had not suspected anything before.
 My daughter and son-in-law were sick, so I suggested the whole family to go for a medical check-up.
 We went, and while the doctors did not find anything seriously wrong with the rest of my family, I was diagnosed with HIV.

 "It took several months before I was ready to tell anyone, even my family.
 Once I finally did, my family supported me.
 That had an enormously positive effect on my well-being.
 Now, as an MSF peer educator, I share this experience with the patients, as many are afraid to disclose their HIV-positive status to even their dearest loved ones.
 Some keep silent for 20 years.
-I tell them that a family can provide support that cannot be found anywhere else.
+I tell them that a family can provide the support that cannot be found anywhere else.

 Support is key